EpicBart02/EpicBart02/README.md

 ## Hello!
 My name is Abdulrahman Racheed (EpicBart02) and welcome to my GitHub!
 ### Currenty studying computer science with specialization in software development.

-- 🔭 I’m currently working on getting my bachelors degree in CS with specialisation in Software Development.
+- 🔭 I’m currently working on getting my bachelors degree in CS with specialization in Software Development.
-- 🌱 I’m currently learning Software Design.
+- 🌱 I’m currently learning various JavaScript frameworks.
-- 🤔 I’m planning on learning C++ and Typescript.
+- 🤔 I’m planning on learning C++ and Flutter.
 - 📫 How to reach me: abdulracheed02@gmail.com

 ## Experience: